 Don't quit cold turkey.

 Seriously — just don't.
-Unless a doctor tells you need to stop consuming caffeine STAT, this isn't the best option.
+Unless a doctor specifically says you need to stop consuming caffeine STAT, this isn't the best option.
 If you're a heavy-ish drinker who's ever been separated from your daily rocket fuel, you might know why.
 Suddenly cutting yourself off can trigger withdrawal symptoms.
 That can include headaches, fatigue, irritability, focus issues, and brain fog, Dr Graham says.
 Some people even feel like they have the flu.

 Like, way slower than you might think.
 Dr Graham's timeline for kicking caffeine to the curb is around four weeks — plenty long enough to minimise your caffeine withdrawal.